HipurWiz/User-Info-Storage/README.md

 # infoStoragePhp
+Click "Raw" to see the HTML

-The html that goes with this is:
+The HTML that goes with this is:

 <form mehod="POST" action="saveFile.php">
   <input name="username">